-Police In Manchester, United Kingdom Break Up Hundreds Of Illegal Parties, Some With DJs And Bouncy Castles
+Police In Manchester, United Kingdom, Break Up Hundreds Of Illegal Parties, Some With DJs And Bouncy Castles

 “Each and every one of us need take this seriously,” he added.

-Greater Manchester Mayor Andy Burnham, for his part, said that the vast majority of the people of Manchester and the surrounding area obeying the rules.
+Greater Manchester Mayor Andy Burnham, for his part, said that the vast majority of the people in Manchester and the surrounding area are obeying the rules.
 Still, he said, flouting of the rules won’t be tolerated.

 “They are putting everybody at risk,” he said.